surfstudio/SurfGear/packages/mwwm/README.md

 ### Advanced use case (with Model)

-In case your application is complex enough, you can simplify it by breaking down the business logic layer into a set of small components (*Performers*), each of which is responsible for performing a single business logic operation.
+In case your app is too complicated, you can simplify it by breaking down the business logic layer into a set of smaller components (*Performers*), each responsible for performing a single business logic operation.

 #### Create Change

-**Change** is the intention to perform some action.
+**Change** is the intention to perform an action.
 Each operation is associated with a *Change*.

 Create a *Change* by extending `FutureChange` or `StreamChange` classes.

-The difference is in the type of the returned operation result. `FutureChange` will wrap the result of the operation into a `Future`, and `StreamChange` into a `Stream`.
+The difference between them is the type of the returned operation result. `FutureChange` will wrap the result into a `Future`, and `StreamChange` into a `Stream`.

-A *Change* can also serve as a container for passing input parameters if they are needed to perform an operation.
-If not, you can leave the class body empty.
+A *Change* can also serve to contain passing input parameters if they are needed to perform an operation.
+If not, leave the class body empty.

 ```dart
 class LoginUser extends FutureChange<UserProfile> {